-The basis for status offenses stems from the legal theory of parens patriae, in that status offenses are harmful to minors, and the courts need to protect minors from such activities.
+The basis for theses types of offenses stems from the legal theory of parens patriae, in that status offenses are harmful to minors, and the courts need to protect minors from such activities.

 After diversion, juveniles who were adjudicated for status offenses were often classified as children in need of supervision (CHINS), persons in need of supervision (PINS), and minors in need of supervision (MINS).
 Today, status offenses still exist in all states, and many juveniles are still confined for such offenses.
 The Department of Justice estimated that in 1996, juvenile courts around the United States formally disposed of some 162,000 status offenses, 44,800 of which were liquor law violations (OJJDP, 2000).

 Many cities, such as New Orleans, Atlanta, and Washington, D.C., require individuals under the age of 17 to be off the streets by 11 p.m.
 Teenagers found violating this curfew are held at a police-designated truancy center until a parent or guardian claims them.
 Parents who are found to be aiding and abetting curfew violators are subject to fines and community service.

 In several cases, curfew laws have been challenged on the grounds that they violate the First Amendment by prohibiting a juvenile's right to free association.
 In Qutb v.
 Strauss (1993), the U.S. Court of Appeals held that curfew laws were constitutional because they are designed to protect the community.